symfony-cmf/symfony-cmf-docs/bundles/create.rst

     $ php composer.phar update nothing

-In your config file, you should write the editor base path:
+In your config file, you should define the editor base path:

 .. configuration-block::